wangyu-/tinyfecVPN/README.md

 ##### `--tun-dev`

 Specify a tun device name to use.
-Example: --tun-dev tun100.
+Example: `--tun-dev tun100`.

-If not set,tinyFecVPN will randomly chose a name,such as tun987.
+If not set,tinyFecVPN will randomly chose a name,such as `tun987`.

 ##### `--sub-net`

 Specify the sub-net of VPN.
-Example: --sub-net 10.10.10.0, in this way,server IP will be 10.10.10.1,client IP will be 10.10.10.2.
+Example: `--sub-net 10.10.10.0`, in this way,server IP will be `10.10.10.1`,client IP will be `10.10.10.2`.

-The last number of option should be zero, for exmaple 10.10.10.123 is invalild, and will be corrected automatically to 10.10.10.0.
+The last number of option should be zero, for exmaple `10.10.10.123` is invalild, and will be corrected automatically to `10.10.10.0`.

 ##### `--keep-reconnect`